 Our memory clinic is part of the UW Medicine Neurosciences Institute.
 In our clinic space at Harborview Medical Center, our multidisciplinary team provides expert diagnosis, treatment and ongoing care for individuals experiencing changes in memory and thinking.
 Make an appointment by visiting our UW Medicine clinic page.
 Our team helps patients discover new ways to use their strengths to promote brain health and overall well-being.

-Our innovative research consortium takes a precision medicine approach to understanding and treating Alzheimer's and Parkinson diseases, and frontotemporal degeneration.
+Our innovative research consortium takes a precision medicine approach to understanding and treating Alzheimer's and Parkinson's diseases, and frontotemporal degeneration.
 We leverage the latest technologies in brain imaging, genetic sequencing, brain banking, and tissue study to discover biomarkers of the earliest signs of disease and explore potential interventions.
-Our researchers belong to the UW Medicine's Departments of Neurology, Pathology, Psychiatry and Behavioral Sciences, and the UW Integrated Brain Imaging Center.
-Beyond the UW, we collaborate with researchers at the Veteran’s Affairs Puget Sound Health Care System, the Allen Brain Institute, Kaiser Permanente Washington Health Research Institute (formerly Group Health Research Institute), and other universities around the world.
+Our researchers mainly belong to the UW Alzheimer's Disease Research Center, UW Medicine's Departments of Neurology, Pathology, Psychiatry and Behavioral Sciences, and the UW Integrated Brain Imaging Center.
+Beyond the UW, our researchers collaborate with teams at the Veteran’s Affairs Puget Sound Health Care System, the Allen Brain Institute, Kaiser Permanente Washington Health Research Institute (formerly Group Health Research Institute), and others.